ethereum/sourcify/docs/architecture.md

   - limit was reached in a third party service
 - After inspecting the CircleCI logs for eventual errors, it is often worth executing the option `Rerun from failed`.

-## Accounts, Keys and Secret Variables
+## Accounts, Keys and Environment Variables
+- Environment variables used for configuration are:
+  - read from `environments/.env.latest` on the `staging` branch
+  - read from `environments/.env.stable` on the `master` branch
+  - marked as `xxx` if they are secret keys; when deploying or E2E-testing, they are replaced using `scripts/find_replace.sh`
 - Secret keys are tracked in `environments/.env.secrets.gpg`, which is an encrypted file.
 - The file can be decrypted using `scripts/decrypt.sh`, and encrypted using `scripts/encrypt.sh`, both scripts requiring the `SECRET_KEY` environment variable.
 - [CI/CD](#ci/cd) uses its own [set of environment variables](https://app.circleci.com/settings/project/github/ethereum/sourcify/environment-variables?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2Fethereum%2Fsourcify):